psikod3/min-max-int/README.md

 # min-max-int

-# Takes user inputs (integers) and checks which ones are smallest and largest numbers.
+# Takes user inputs (numbers) and checks which ones are smallest and largest numbers.
-# If input is invalid, users gets error message.
+# If input is invalid, users get error message.